 What is Hair?

 Guess what– hair is actually dead, for the most part.
 Hair is made up of dead protein cells.
 The only part that’s alive is buried somewhere inaccessible from your end of things.
 Advanced hair growth technology can help you reach and rejuvenate follicles.
 Underneath these lifeless protein layers, a hair follicle receives blood and nutrients from your scalp.
-You can receive even more energy with cutting edge laser hair technology.
+You can receive even more energy with cutting edge laser hair growth technology.
 Theradome has been clinically proven to stimulate hair follicles and thicken your hair.

 Hair Equality For All